ennocramer/floskell/styles/chris-done.md

 each line that is followed by a Haskell code fence is tested to make sure re-formatting that code snippet produces the same result.

-You can browse through this document to see what HIndent's style is like, or contribute additional sections to it, or regression tests.
+You can browse through this document to see what Floskell's style is like, or contribute additional sections to it, or regression tests.

 # Modules